elasticdog/transcrypt/docs/algorithm.rst

    decryption fails the ciphertext itself is emitted via stdout.

-The following invocation is used for decryption
+The following invocation is (similar to) the command used for decryption

 .. code:: bash